mithun-prasad/azure-ml/README.md

 # Azure Machine Learning
-Training resources around Microsoft R for Data Science
+Training resources around Azure ML

 ## How to Use this Site